brownbobcat/gen-ai-final-project/technical_report.md

 ## Abstract

 This report presents a specialized language model system for generating Silvaco ATLAS simulation code from natural language descriptions.
 We fine-tuned Qwen2-0.5B using LoRA on a curated dataset of semiconductor device simulations and developed a comprehensive evaluation framework.
-Our approach combines domain-specific fine-tuning with Retrieval-Augmented Generation (RAG) to achieve structured code generation for TCAD applications.
-Evaluation on 20 diverse test cases shows promising results with an average composite score of 0.42, demonstrating the model's ability to generate syntactically valid simulation decks.
+Our approach combines domain-specific fine-tuning with Retrieval-Augmented Generation (RAG) and enhanced Few-Shot Learning to achieve structured code generation for TCAD applications.
+Through advanced prompt engineering (Assignment 4), we achieved a 152% performance improvement with Few-Shot Learning techniques, reaching a composite score of 0.59 on 20 diverse test cases, demonstrating the model's ability to generate syntactically valid and complete simulation decks.

 ## 1. Introduction and Model Selection